AegisX-dev/Aqua-Alert/README.md

 - **Personalized Goals**: Custom hydration targets based on your lifestyle and activity level
 - **Cross-Device Sync**: Real-time synchronization across all your devices with cloud backup
 - **Anonymous Mode**: Track your hydration without creating an account
-- **Modern UI**: Beautiful, responsive design with smooth animations
+- **Modern UI**: Beautiful, responsive design with smooth animations and Chart.js visualizations
 - **Secure Authentication**: JWT-based authentication for registered users
+- **Push Notifications**: Web push notifications to remind you to stay hydrated
+- **Weather Integration**: Smart hydration recommendations based on weather conditions
+- **Email Notifications**: Optional email reminders and updates

 ## 🏗️ Architecture